cryptocoinexplorer/Open-Source-CCE-4.0/docs/web_server.rst

     server.thread_pool: 30

 * This is a basic CherryPy configuration file.
 Most of these settings will not need to be changed.
+* If running multiple explorers, give each a unique port
 * Please see CherryPy documentation for more details on these settings.

 Setting up with Apache2 using http_proxy